academe/csv-importer-improved/readme.txt

 == Changelog ==

+= 0.6.2 =
+* List input row numbers with logged errors.

+= 0.6.1 =
+* Issue #5 Fix skipping of all rows when no excerpt column is given.

 = 0.6.0 =
 * Change behaviour of custom fields; treat all fields as unique and don't create duplicates.